abberdeen/circuitid-csharp/docs/CallQueuesApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new CallQueuesApi(Configuration.Default);
-            var callqueues = new Callqueues(); // Callqueues | The JSON object that will be posted to the REST API endpoint.
+            var callqueuesCreateOrPatch = new CallqueuesCreateOrPatch(); // CallqueuesCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetCallQueue200Response result = apiInstance.CreateCallQueue(callqueues);
+                GetCallQueue200Response result = apiInstance.CreateCallQueue(callqueuesCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)